Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Blockchain properties

-Where control \textit{can} sometimes be exerted is at blockchain’s on- and off-ramps; the exchanges, ATMs, and other points at which on-chain cryptocurrencies are exchanged for fiat currency, goods and services, or other cryptocurrencies \citep{vilkenson2025ramps}.
-Custodial wallets, where users store the private keys used to manage cryptocurrency balances \citep{coinbase2023wallet}, can also be a point of control.
-This is why cryptocurrency regulation often targets these entities, requiring them to implement KYC protocols, to monitor for and halt suspicious transitions, and more \citep{defilippi2024blockchain, lemire2022cryptocurrency, singh2024ramps}.
-Importantly, however, there are several ways for blockchain users to circumvent the controls put on these entities, such as: (1) using exchanges that poorly enforce KYC or are based in regulation-free countries \citep{sanctionsio2024laundering, singh2024ramps}; (2) relying on stablecoins, which have can have comparatively lax KYC processes ~\citep{hayes2025cryptocrime}, for real-world payments \citep{economist2025stablecoins}; and (3) leveraging blockchain-based mixers that conceal the nature of transactions \citep{sanctionsio2024laundering}.
-The takeaway is that CAIA that can learn to avoid controls during on-and off-ramps can cause a transactions to be processed and smart contracts to execute without impediment; where this results in harm, that harm may not be preventable.
+Where control \textit{can} sometimes be exerted is at blockchain’s on- and off-ramps; the exchanges, ATMs, and other points at which on-chain cryptocurrency is exchanged for fiat currency, goods and services, or other cryptocurrency \citep{vilkenson2025ramps}.
+Custodial wallets, where users store the private keys used to manage cryptocurrency \citep{coinbase2023wallet}, can also be a point of control.
+This is why cryptocurrency regulation often targets these entities, requiring them to implement KYC protocols, monitor for and halt suspicious transitions, and more \citep{defilippi2024blockchain, lemire2022cryptocurrency, singh2024ramps}.
+Importantly, however, there are ways for blockchain users to circumvent the controls put on these entities, such as: (1) using exchanges that poorly enforce KYC or are based in regulation-free nations \citep{sanctionsio2024laundering, singh2024ramps}; (2) relying on stablecoins, which have can have comparatively lax KYC processes ~\citep{hayes2025cryptocrime}, for real-world payments \citep{economist2025stablecoins}; and (3) leveraging blockchain-based mixers that conceal the nature of transactions \citep{sanctionsio2024laundering}.
+The takeaway is that CAIA that can instructed (or can learn) to avoid controls during on-and off-ramps can transmit cryptocurrency and execute SCs without impediment; where this results in harm, that harm may be completely unpreventable.